louisclarencepeter/Photography/README.md

 ## Technologies

-This project was created using HTML and CSS.
+This project was created using HTM, CSS and now JavaScript.

 ## Contents